 Human beings are wired for such interaction; the birth of civilizations has depended on it.
 And while the world has acquiesced to the mindless scrolling of social media posts, it’s become clear that we as a society are going back to our roots.
 We want Authenticity.
 Stories.
 Meaning.

 The challenge for business leadership is staying connected to employees as the company grows in scale and across geographical boundaries.
 So, the emergence of podcasts for business couldn’t have come at a better time.
 Millions of people each week immerse themselves in podcasts on their commutes, traveling on airplanes, in between sales calls, and while working out.
 These are also the pockets of opportunity to access each day to reach your staff – and it’s all through innovative storytelling on demand.

 It only makes sense, then, that your company should utilize the power and convenience of podcasts to educate, motivate, train – and yes, even entertain – your employees.
 This all helps to build company culture at any level you choose – from sales teams to company-wide.

 3 reasons to launch an internal podcast today

-1. Your sales people are the lifeblood of your company, yet a lot of them are working remotely.
+- Your salespeople are the lifeblood of your company, yet a lot of them are working remotely.

 After forty years in business, I’ve seen companies fail to communicate effectively with their employees, especially their sales teams.
 A lot of these folks work remotely, out of their homes, and are not connected to the mothership in any way, making it hard to stay focused and motivated.
 Podcasting is an ideal way to inspire them on their time whenever they want and wherever they are.